asmataamallah25/JSON-LD-Validation-for-Smart-Data-Models/README.md

 - ajv and ajv-formats (for validation)

 ## Explanation of the used tools
-1. json-schema-ref-parser bundles JSON Schemas by resolving all external references, including those to files and URLs.
+1. **json-schema-ref-parser** bundles JSON Schemas by resolving all external references, including those to files and URLs.
 This results in a single, self-contained schema ready for validation.
-2. Ajv (JSON Schema Validator) validates JSON-LD data against the bundled schema.
+2. **Ajv (JSON Schema Validator)** validates JSON-LD data against the bundled schema.
 Ajv is fast, standards-compliant, and supports a wide range of validation features.
-3. ajv-formats extends Ajv with support for additional data formats (e.g., email, uri, date-time), ensuring that values in your JSON-LD data meet expected format requirements.
+3. **ajv-format**s extends Ajv with support for additional data formats (e.g., email, uri, date-time), ensuring that values in your JSON-LD data meet expected format requirements.

 ## Validation Workflow
 1. Bundle the JSON Schema.